gpilgrim2670/SwimmeR/README.md

 ## Getting help
 For more information please see `vignette("SwimmeR")`.
 If you download from github don't forget to set `build_vignettes = TRUE`.

 If you find bug, please provide a minimal reproducible example at [github](https://github.com/gpilgrim2670/SwimmeR).
-For questions please contact the [creator](gpilgrim2670@gmail.com)